 "What's in a chair?
 That which we call an office chair by any other name would feel as comfortable."
 Even though Shakespeare may not have frequented the modern office, he'd certainly have a lot to say about the properties of office chairs.
-Used in every workstation and conference room, finding the right chair requires a few calculated and careful considerations about the chair's construction.
-Every choice has its own set of benefits that can be combined to find your perfect fit.
+Finding the right chair for every workstation and conference room requires a few calculated and careful considerations about the chair's construction.
+Every choice has benefits that can be combined to find your perfect fit.

-The right upholstery defines the feel, look, and longevity of your office chair from the outside in.
-Consider how often you'll need to clean the chair, how rigorously it will be used, and your décor choices while picking the perfect upholstery.
+The right upholstery defines the feel, look, and longevity of your office chair.
+Consider how often you'll need to clean the chair, how rigorously you’ll use it, and your décor choices while picking the perfect upholstery.

 Unfortunately, the term "bonded leather" is a bit disingenuous.
-To put it simply-- it is leather on a technicality.
-The surface of bonded leather is typically made from polyurethane, though to achieve its title, scrap leather is ground up and blasted on the back of the poly with spray adhesive, which adds no tensile benefit to the material.
-For consumers, "bonded leather" sounds like a premium purchase, though it is instead wiser to invest in a leather or durable polyurethane chair.
+To put it simply—it is leather on a technicality.
+The surface of bonded leather is typically made from polyurethane, though scrap leather is ground up and blasted on the back of the poly with spray adhesive, which adds no tensile benefit to the material.
+For consumers, "bonded leather" sounds like a premium purchase, though it is instead wiser to invest in a chair made of leather or durable polyurethane.

 Mesh offers comfortable and breathable support that other materials cannot duplicate.
-With a grid-like pattern, air flow is encouraged even when the user is seated.
-This is great for individuals who often overheat in a fabric or leather chair.
+Its grid-like pattern encourages airflow even when the user is seated.
+This feature is great for individuals who often overheat in a fabric or leather chair.
 Sometimes, mesh is used as an outer covering on a fabric seat or back, though this is often stylistic and similar in efficacy to a fabric chair.

 Not all support materials are created equal.
 Depending on your needs, price point, and personal preference, selecting the right padding will ensure that you're comfortable in your office chair for years to come.